Learning Through the Senses: Tactile / Touch

 Developmental Importance of the Tactile Sense

 Touch helps with emotional regulation and stress relief in children.
 Positive tactile experiences, such as a hug or gentle massage, stimulate the release of oxytocin, which helps children feel safe and secure.
 Touch also supports motor planning, or praxis, which is how the brain organizes and executes physical actions.
-Children with a strong tactile foundation can better navigate their environment, discerning between different surfaces and textures to coordinate their movements effectively.

 Learning Through Touch